betterscientificsoftware/bssw.io/Articles/Blog/RseStoriesPodcast.md

 #### Publication date: March xx, 2020

-RSE Stories is a Podcast to tell the real stories of what it means to be a research software engineer.

-In academic research we look to different flavors of publication to derive our truth.
-For example, if we want to understand what exactly a "Research Software Engineer" is, we identify individuals that are "experts" in the field, and we look for their wisdom.
-Those individuals, by way of interest or knowledge of this expertise, know that if they write papers, they will be read.
-This leads to an entire definition of a field or concept coming from the life experiences of just a few people, and it's a dangerous situation in that is goes under awareness.

 ### We look to experts for knowledge, but do they know the whole picture?

-I woke up one morning in September of 2019 with this thought on my mind.
-I had seen several papers, talks, and other "academically approved" presentation formats that were defining what a research software engineer is.
+I woke up one morning in September of 2019 with something on my mind.
+I had seen several papers, talks, and other "academically approved" presentation formats that were defining what a research software engineer (RSE) is.
 What was the problem?
 It didn't reflect my experience.
 It didn't reflect the experiences of many of my peers, and presented a very narrow understanding of a role that was immensely rich and changing.
-You might be in high performance computing!
-Or an open source developer!
-Or you might lead a team of engineers, or spend a lot of time on documentation or user support.
-The definitions presented largely stated that an RSE operated on some dimension between software engineer and researcher, and it felt too flat.
+Could it be that the community would need a source different from publication to derive our truth?
+What exactly is a research software engineer anyway?
+Did I know?
+I had seen RSEs in high performance computing, open source development, and of course at national and academic labs.
+These folks worked on everything from documentation to user support.
+What I saw in the real world didn't reflect what the experts were advocating - research software engineers did not always exist on some dimension between software engineer and researcher.

 ### If there is missing information, where can we find it?